 (e) Be patient and give the Universe time to manifest that which you desire.

-For those genuinely interest in Voodoo magick, there are exercises that enhance magickal abilities.
-To those sorcerers wishing to create mayhem with their magick, the tenfold law applies in Voodoo, just as the threefold law does in Witchcraft.
-Whatever you send out to the Universe, be is good, or bad, will comes back to you tenfold when working within the law of Voodoo.
+For those genuinely interest in Voodoo magic, there are exercises that enhance magical abilities.
+To those sorcerers wishing to create mayhem with their magic, the tenfold law applies in Voodoo, just as the threefold law does in Witchcraft.
+Whatever you send out to the Universe, be it good, or bad, will come back to you tenfold when working within the law of Voodoo.

-Wise practitioners of magick, understand and honour the Universal magick law, and practice within the guidelines set down.
+Wise practitioners of magic, understand and honour the Universal magic law, and practice within the guidelines set down.
 Voodoo must be practiced with caution.
-Most Voodoo knowledge and tradition, is passed down orally, and shared from generation to generation.
+Most Voodoo knowledge and tradition is passed down orally and shared from generation to generation.

 Voodoo Ritual Legba:

 One of the many Voodoo rituals that is favoured, calls upon Legba, (Elegba – Eshu – Ellegua).
 Legba is referred to as, “God of the crossroads, singer, warrior, jester, guardian of the door to the world of spirits.
 He usually presents himself as a crippled old man, or as a vulnerable child.
 As Legba is a shape shifter he is often likened to the trickster god and shape shifter, the meddlesome Loki.
 Like Loki he can be mischievous and playful, or malevolent and dangerous.
 He has also done the unthinkable and revealed stolen Divine Secrets to human beings, who under no circumstances are to have been given this potent information.